 The biometric driver identification system market is expected to reach USD 21,457 Million in 2025 and USD 184,410 Million by 2035, growing at a CAGR of 24% during the forecast period.
-The growing demand for vehicle safety and increasing adoption of connected and autonomous vehicles and biometric technologies and vehicle security and identity management solutions is driving the growth of the market.
+The growing demand for vehicle safety, increasing adoption of connected and autonomous vehicles, biometric technologies, and vehicle security and identity management solutions is driving the growth of the market.

 Challenge